Wood Frame vs. Steel Frame Buildings

 3. Interior Finish

-Finishing the interior of a steel building is not cost effective.
-The white backer on the insulation is your interior finish.
-If you need a different finish, wood or steel studs will be installed between the purlins.
+After you insulate, your interior walls are essentially the backside of the insulation.
+If you want to cover it up, wood or steel studs need to be installed between the purlins.
 While this can give you an amazing finish, it will drive prices up.

-The interior of engineered wood frame buildings are very simple to finish.
+The interior of wood frame buildings are very simple to finish.
 Metal cladding, plywood, or drywall can be installed directly to the framing.
 We recommend bright white metal cladding for an easy to clean and maintain finish.
 Shelving, cabinets, and workbenches are also easy to attach.

-One reason many people go with a steel building is because they believe it to be more fire resistant.
-Actually, steel loses 80% of its structural integrity at 1000 degrees Fahrenheit.
+One reason many people go with a steel building is because they believe it to be more fire-resistant.
+Actually, steel loses 80% of its structural integrity at 1,000 degrees Fahrenheit.
 When a steel building reaches this temperature during a fire it will instantly collapse.

-Wood will retain full structural integrity over 2000 degrees Fahrenheit.
+Wood will retain full structural integrity over 2,000 degrees Fahrenheit.
 This is because the charcoal that builds up as it burns insulates the inside of the wood from burning too quickly.
-During a fire a wood building will slowly collapse.
+During a fire, a wood building will slowly collapse.